 Finally, a real soaked oat and nut breakfast granola that you can confidently feed the whole family!

+This cinnamon maple pecan granola is just lightly sweetened with real maple syrup and is carefully prepared to make sure you get the most out of every bite!
 With just a handful of real food ingredients and a helping of healthy fat this granola is a fine way to start the day.
-This granola recipe is also gluten-free!
+This recipe is also gluten-free!

 Be prepared to fully embrace this slow food recipe.
 The whole process can take up to 24 (mostly unsupervised) hours to complete.
 But once you make it a time or two it will become second nature.

-Try my other nutrient dense soaked granola recipe Coconut Macadamia Granola – With Soaked Oats And Chia Seeds.
+Try my other nutrient-dense soaked granola recipe, Coconut Macadamia Granola – With Soaked Oats and Chia Seeds.

 We have been told for decades that a low-fat diet filled with whole grains is essential to a healthy fit body.
 But there are a few major pieces missing from this low-fat high-carb diet plan.

 First, a diet low in saturated fats is actually not beneficial to optimal health.
-Saturated fats don’t actually make you fat, but they do play key roles in the delivery and absorption of fat soluble vitamins and minerals found in other food.
+Saturated fats don’t actually make you fat, but they do play key roles in the delivery and absorption of fat-soluble vitamins and minerals found in other food.
 You actually need saturated fat to help you get the most out of plant foods!
 There is a huge list of other health benefits from saturated fats.
 Luckily my heroine Sally Fallon Morell has written a book about this very subject!
 Find out more in Nourishing Fats: Why We Need Animal Fats for Health and Happiness.

-So what are these time honored techniques for improving the nutrient density of grains?
-Three relatively easy methods.
-Soaking, souring and sprouting.
+So what are these time-honored techniques for improving the nutrient density of grains?
+Three relatively easy methods: soaking, souring, and sprouting.

 What Makes This Cinnamon Maple Pecan Granola Different?

-This recipe uses the soaking method for neutralizing nutrient blocking phytic acid and improving digestibility.
+This recipe uses the soaking method for neutralizing nutrient-blocking phytic acid and improving digestibility.

 Enjoy this real food and properly prepared granola with a lot of full-fat raw milk for a nourishing morning!

-Dehydrator Or Oven, It’s Your Choice
+Dehydrator or Oven, It’s Your Choice

 I really prefer this granola when it’s dried in the dehydrator.
 It has a lighter more crispy texture and can be done on a lower heat setting which keeps more nutrients intact.
 I have this model of dehydrator and it has been really helpful for other projects.
-Following are two of my favorite dehydrator recipes.
+Following are two of my favorite dehydrator recipes:

 If you are planning to use your oven to bake this granola you can use a regular baking sheet.
 I like the commercial half sheet pan size.
 But if you are using aluminum please use a silicone mat as well to protect your food from aluminum contamination.
-For this recipe I use two pans in this size.
+For this recipe I use two pans of this size.

-In a large glass or ceramic bowl combine the oats, water, pecans and whey.
+- In a large glass or ceramic bowl combine the oats, water, pecans, and whey.
 Stir the mixture well and cover it.
 Let this mixture soak overnight at room temperature.

-The next morning stir in the remaining ingredients until everything is well incorporated.
+- The next morning stir in the remaining ingredients until everything is well incorporated.
 Cover the mixture and let it soak for another 4 hours.

-The next step can be done in your oven or dehydrator.
+- The next step can be done in your oven or dehydrator.

-Spread the granola mixture as thin as possible on baking sheets or the mats for your dehydrator trays.
+- Spread the granola mixture as thin as possible on baking sheets or the mats for your dehydrator trays.
 Parchment paper can be used if your dehydrator doesn't have the proper drying mats.

-If you are drying in the oven, bake the granola for around 8 hours at 175° or at the lowest possible temperature.
+- If you are drying in the oven, bake the granola for around 8 hours at 175°F or at the lowest possible temperature.
 After 4 hours, remove the trays and use a spatula to break up and turn over the granola so it can dry evenly.
 Continue to bake the granola.

-Store the granola in air tight containers.
+- Store the granola in airtight containers.
 If the granola is thoroughly dry it will last indefinitely.
 But in all honesty, don't expect it to last long!